mgoold/ds_work/docs/donor_exploration/donor_data.md

-# Intuition: Years Earning Will Driver of Donation Level
+# Intuition: Years Earning Will Be Driver of Donation Level

 ## The Graduate Year Concept